CudaText-addons/cuda_spell_checker/readme/readme.txt

   or
   ~/.config/enchant

-On Linux/Unix, you need additionally to install package: hunspell, hunspell-<LANGUAGE>.
+On Linux/Unix, you need additionally to install the package: hunspell hunspell-<LANGUAGE>
 For example, for Russian language and Debian OS:
   $ sudo apt-get install hunspell-ru

 Menu items